 TikTok Challenges Encourage Users To Slap Their Pets And Tie Their Ears Together For ‘Likes’

-The newest craze in social media is an app called TikTok, but recently it came under fire for allowing animal cruelty videos and challenges like #PutItInABun and #clappingchallenge.
+TikTok has come under fire for allowing animal cruelty videos and challenges like #PutItInABun and #clappingchallenge.

 Many of the videos are part of challenges that are started by one user and then go viral.
 The #PutItInABun challenge became popular and required users to tie their dog’s or cat’s ears together with a rubber band or scrunchie and post it on the app.
 While it may not sound like animal cruelty, animals were clearly distressed and animal welfare organizations said it opened the door to more extreme videos.